 Optimizing the database is an important aspect of every website.
 WordPress provides many database optimization plugins, one of the most efficient ones of them is the WP-Optimize plugin.
 With a properly optimized database, the web hosting server can respond to queries without any delay, thereby having a positive effect on the overall website speed.

 4. Restricting The Number Of Plugins

 Eliminate all the plugins and theme files that you don’t require for your website.
 For the plugins present on your website, make sure that you have the latest versions.
-Even the deactivated plugins can slow down your website and also make it vulnerable to malicious activities.
+Even deactivated plugins can slow down your website and also make it vulnerable to malicious activities.

 5. Caching Plugin

-Your WordPress blog might contain of old and static content that is no longer read.
+Your WordPress blog might contain old and static content that is no longer read.
 A new server request is initiated for this type of content as well every time a visitor comes back to your blog.
-The page load time can be reduced to a considerate extent by installing a caching plugin.
+The page load time can be reduced to a considerable extent by installing a caching plugin.